List of Kamen Rider Zi-O characters: Third Woz

-The Third Woz (第三のウォズ, Daisan no Wozu) is the main antagonist of the Kamen Rider Zi-O tie-in novel.
-Sometime after the events of the V-Cinema Geiz Majesty, he creates a new timeline where Inner Sougo rises to the title of Oma Zi-O through the power of Another Watches.
+The Third Woz (第三のウォズ, Daisan no Wozu) is the main antagonist of the tie-in novel Novel: Kamen Rider Zi-O. Sometime after the events of the V-Cinema Geiz Majesty, he creates a new timeline where Inner Sougo rises to the title of Oma Zi-O through the power of Another Watches.
 Wanting to ensure the events leading to the original Oma Zi-O's ascension comes to pass, Third Woz conspires with Inner Sougo to transform the latter's versions of Geiz and Tsukuyomi into each other's Another Rider counterparts to lure Black Woz and Sougo to their timeline.
 Third Woz later steals Black Woz's Rider powers to transform into Another Woz (アナザーウォズ, Anazā Wozu), only to be defeated by Zi-O II and cease to exist when the previous timeline is restored.

 Like White Woz, Third Woz wields a tablet that can manipulate the flow of time to his favor.